Water sports in other South Pacific Islands

 Like snorkelling, Fiji scuba diving holidays are amongst the best in the world with thousands of dive sites, dive operators at most resorts, dedicated dive resorts with all the latest equipment and instruction.
 Highlights include a fantastic variety of colourful soft corals, over 1200 species of fish, 12 species of whales and dolphins as well as excellent snorkelling off the beach for non-diving partners.

-Fiji's world class surfing breaks are located along the Malolo Barrier Reef and these are accessible from either the islands around Malolo in the Mamanucas, or from the mainland, south of Nadi.
-Other good surfing areas include the north-west side of Beqa Lagoon (accessible from both Beqa and Pacific Harbour); and along the passages of the Astrolabe Reef in Kadavu.
+Fiji's world class surfing breaks are located along the Malolo Barrier Reef and these are accessible from either the islands around Malolo in the Mamanuca Islands, or from the mainland, south of Nadi.
+Other good surfing areas include the north-west side of Beqa Lagoon (accessible from both Beqa and Pacific Harbour); along the passages of the Astrolabe Reef in Kadavu; or off Qamea Island just north of Taveuni.
 The winter months of May to October offer the most consistent surfing conditions and when Australia and New Zealand surfers have winter back home, yet Fiji's weather and sea temperature remains blissfully warm.

 View our Fiji Surfing Holiday Guide